undergrad-partner-school

 Student Services

-South Dakota School of Mines and Technology has a number of services vital for a pleasant and secure life on campus.
+South Dakota School of Mines and Technology provides a number of services vital for a pleasant and safe life on campus.

-There are 24-hour emergency phone and alarm devices.
+24/7 emergency phone and alarm devices are available.
 The dormitory entrances are electronically operated.
 There is a 24-hour security patrol.
-The after-hours transportation/escort service is available.
+The transport/escort service operates during late hours.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of South Dakota School of Mines and Technology.

 All in all, campus life at South Dakota School of Mines and Technology is rich and vibrant and provides everything most students need.